-III.A.
-Eligibility Requirements

-III.A.1.
-An applicant must meet one of the following qualifications to be eligible for appointment to an ACGME-accredited program: (Core)

-III.A.1.a) graduation from a medical school in the United States or Canada, accredited by the Liaison Committee on Medical Education (LCME) or graduation from a college of osteopathic medicine in the United States, accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA); or, (Core)
+- III.A.
+Eligibility Requirements - III.A.1.
+An applicant must meet one of the following qualifications to be eligible for appointment to an ACGME-accredited program: ^(Core) - III.A.1.a) graduation from a medical school in the United States or Canada, accredited by the Liaison Committee on Medical Education (LCME) or graduation from a college of osteopathic medicine in the United States, accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA); or, ^(Core)

-III.A.1.b) graduation from a medical school outside of the United States or Canada, and meeting one of the following additional qualifications: (Core)

-III.A.1.b).(1) holding a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment; or, (Core)

-III.A.1.b).(2)

-holding a full and unrestricted license to practice medicine in the United States licensing jurisdiction in which the ACGME-accredited program is located.
-(Core)

-III.A.2.

-All prerequisite post-graduate clinical education required for initial entry or transfer into ACGME-accredited residency programs must be completed in ACGME-accredited residency programs, AOA-approved residency programs, Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency programs located in Canada, or in residency programs with ACGME International (ACGME-I) Advanced Specialty Accreditation.
-(Core)
+III.A.1.b) graduation from a medical school outside of the United States or Canada, and meeting one of the following additional qualifications: ^(Core) III.A.1.b).(1) holding a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment; or, ^(Core) III.A.1.b).(2) holding a full and unrestricted license to practice medicine in the United States licensing jurisdiction in which the ACGME-accredited program is located. ^(Core) III.A.2.
+All prerequisite post-graduate clinical education required for initial entry or transfer into ACGME-accredited residency programs must be completed in ACGME-accredited residency programs, AOA- approved residency programs, Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency programs located in Canada, or in residency programs with ACGME International (ACGME-I) Advanced Specialty Accreditation. ^(Core) III.A.2.a) Residency programs must receive verification of each resident's level of competency in the required clinical field using ACGME, CanMEDS, or ACGME-I Milestones evaluations from the prior training program upon matriculation. ^(Core) III.A.2.b) Prior to matriculation, residents must have sufficient background and/or instruction in osteopathic philosophy and techniques in manipulative medicine to prepare them to engage in the curriculum of the program, including: ^(Core) III.A.2.b).(1) osteopathic philosophy, history, terminology, and code of ethics; ^(Core) III.A.2.b).(2) anatomy and physiology related to osteopathic medicine; (Core) III.A.2.b).(3) indications, contraindications, and safety issues associated with the use of osteopathic manipulative treatment; and, (Core) III.A.2.b).(4) palpatory diagnosis, osteopathic structural examination, and osteopathic manipulative treatment. ^(Core) III.A.2.c) ONMM2 Level of Entry To be eligible for entry into the program at the ONMM2 level, residents must have successfully completed, prior to appointment, a broad-based clinical year (PGY-1). ^(Core)

-III.A.2.a)

-Residency programs must receive verification of each resident's level of competency in the required clinical field using ACGME, CanMEDS, or ACGME-I Milestones evaluations from the prior training program upon matriculation.
-(Core)

-III.A.2.b)

-Prior to appointment in the program, residents must have successfully completed at least 12 months of direct patient care experience in a residency program that satisfies requirement III.A.2.
-(Core)

-III.A.2.b).(1)

-This patient care experience must include responsibility, under proper supervision and commensurate with their ability, for decision-making and for direct patient care in all settings.
-(Core)

-III.A.2.b).(1).(a)

-These responsibilities should include taking a complete history, performing a complete physical examination, ordering and interpreting appropriate diagnostic testing, the planning of care, and the writing of orders, progress notes and relevant records, subject to review and approval by senior residents and attending physicians.
-(Detail)
+III.A.2.d) ONMM3 Level of Entry To be eligible for entry into the program at the ONMM3 level: III.A.2.d).(1) residents must have completed a residency program that satisfies III.A.2. ^(Core) III.A.2.d).(2) Residents should have completed a minimum of 12 rotations identified as required or elective in Requirements IV.C.8.e).(2).(a)-IV.C.8.e).(2).(e).
+(Core) III.A.2.d).(2).(a) At the discretion of the program director, a rotation may be calculated as a four-week block, a calendar month, or 100 hours. ^{(Detail)†} III.A.2.d).(2).(b) The program director may grant an exception to Requirement III.A.2.d).(2), however the educational program must be extended beyond the 12-month program by one month for each required rotation not completed prior to entry. ^(Core)